VikhilP/QA-Python-Project/README.md

 ### Update

 - The user could change the name of an existing series
-- Changing series name would update all the games with that series in it
+- Changing series name would update all the games with that series in it (This was not implemented fully, explained later)
 - Changing review score of a game would produce a different average review score for the series
 - Adding a game to the series would affect the total game count of the series